-We define diversity to include — but not be limited to — difference by race, gender, gender identity, sexual orientation, work and life status, ethnic origin, culture, spiritual beliefs and practices, age, level, physical and mental ability, and veteran status.
+We define diversity to include — but not be limited to — difference by race, gender, gender identity, sexual orientation, work and life status, ethnic origin, culture, spiritual beliefs and practices, age, employment level, physical and mental ability, and veteran status.

 Our diversity and inclusion strategy provides common direction and clear goals across Wells Fargo.
 We focus on three areas: